mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Hulls vary in their requirements for drives and power plants based on tonnage.
 Any specific drive will be less effi cient as the tonnage it must drive increases.
-The drive potential table lists 24 standard drive types, identifi ed by the letters A through Z (omitting I and O to avoid confusion).
+The drive potential table lists 24 standard drive types, identifi ed by the letters A throughZ (omitting I and O to avoid confusion).
 Also listed are various tonnage levels for hulls; any tonnage which exceeds a listed level should be read at the next higher level.
 Correlating hull size with drive letter indicates